Osimhen gives Galatasaray 1-0 win over Liverpool in raucous clash

 The visitors had the chance to equalise in the 32nd minute, with another Ekitike shot blocked and Ibrahima Konate missing from close range, but continued to look vulnerable, and gave away a free kick on the edge of the area on the stroke of half-time.

-The second half brought a raft of substitutions but no change on the pitch and Liverpool still looking nervous in defence, with loose passing as Galatasaray worked constantly to keep up the pressure.
+The second half brought many substitutions but no change on the pitch, and Liverpool was still looking nervous in defence, with loose passing, as Galatasaray worked constantly to keep up the pressure.

-Alisson limped off after saving from Osimhen and Ekitike then pulled up after stretching for the ball.
+Alisson limped off after saving from Osimhen, and Ekitike then pulled up after stretching for the ball.

-Liverpool sniffed an equaliser in the 88th when referee Clement Turpin pointed to the spot but the decision was overturned by a VAR review deciding that Wilfried Singo had played the ball ahead of Ibrahima Konate.
+Liverpool sniffed an equaliser in the 88th when referee Clement Turpin pointed to the spot, but the decision was overturned by a VAR review that decided that Wilfried Singo had played the ball ahead of Ibrahima Konate.

-Galatasaray fans displayed banners protesting the war in Gaza at both ends of the pitch, and there was a tribute to the late Diogo Jota and his brother Andre Silva before the kickoff.
+Galatasaray fans displayed banners protesting Israel’s war on Gaza at both ends of the pitch, and there was a tribute to the late Diogo Jota and his brother, Andre Silva, before the kickoff.

-Liverpool’s coach Arne Slot said he was “disappointed” with the result and claimed Szoboszlai “did nothing wrong” in conceding the penalty.
+Liverpool coach Arne Slot said he was “disappointed” with the result and claimed that Szoboszlai “did nothing wrong” in conceding the penalty.

-“[Yilmaz] felt a little flick in his face and he fell down.
+“[Yilmaz] felt a little flick in his face, and he fell down.
 We are sometimes a bit outsmarted in situations like this,” he told Amazon Prime.
 “I cannot blame Dom in a situation like this.”

 Liverpool captain Virgil Van Dijk said there was no need for his side to panic, but that they needed to cut out the errors.

-“I hate losing, but there shouldn’t be panic and there is improvement needed,” he told Amazon Prime.
+“I hate losing, but there shouldn’t be panic, and there is improvement needed,” he told Amazon Prime.

 “There was a big step up tonight from the willingness and the hard work that we put in compared to the weekend.

 “Now we have to convert chances and not make stupid mistakes at times.
-It is a process and we have to keep going.”
+It is a process, and we have to keep going.”

-Madrid shrugged off any travel weariness in a 5-0 win at Kairat Almaty in Kazakhstan, and Bayern cruised to a 5-1 win at Pafos in Cyprus.
+Elsewhere, Madrid shrugged off any travel weariness in a 5-0 win at Kairat Almaty in Kazakhstan, and Bayern cruised to a 5-1 win at Pafos in Cyprus.

-Tottenham Hotspur needed an 89th-minute own goal to salvage a point at Bodo/Glimt as they battled back from two goals down to draw 2-2 on Tuesday in the first Champions League game ever played inside the Arctic Circle.
+Tottenham Hotspur needed an 89th-minute own goal to salvage a point at Bodo/Glimt, as they battled back from two goals down to draw 2-2 on Tuesday in the first Champions League game ever played inside the Arctic Circle.

-Atletico Madrid romped to a 5-1 win over Eintracht Frankfurt with coach Diego Simeone watching from the stands following his suspension for an altercation with a Liverpool fan in the team’s previous Champions League game.
+Atletico Madrid romped to a 5-1 win over Eintracht Frankfurt, with coach Diego Simeone watching from the stands following his suspension for an altercation with a Liverpool fan in the team’s previous Champions League game.

 Jose Mourinho blew a kiss to Chelsea supporters on his return to Stamford Bridge with his Benfica team.